loveleen-kaur21/capstone-joe-loveleen/README.md

-# Shifty - Automated Nurse Schedule Generator
+# Shifty - Automated Nurse Schedule Generator (Currently not working due to database being deleted)

 A web application designed to automatically create a two-month schedule of shifts for a medical staff given specific requirements for each employee.